NYU-VIS-FALL2018/storytelling-group-2-online/README.md

 <b>index_2.html</b> has bar chart visualizations.

 ## Link to Access the Data
 Since the data was greater than 25MB, we could not upload it here.
-The iwldfire data can be obtained at: https://drive.google.com/open?id=179gwX_h91TAV8V6R1itAi7AMSJdMgqzn
+The wildfire data can be obtained at: https://drive.google.com/open?id=179gwX_h91TAV8V6R1itAi7AMSJdMgqzn

 U.S. Pollution Data: https://www.kaggle.com/sogun3/uspollution